 Dr Nik Lomax

 Dr Nik Lomax is an Associate Professor in Data Analytics for Population Research with the School of Geography at the University of Leeds.
 His research utilises existing and emerging data to produce high resolution estimates and projection of population and demographic characteristics.
 He is also a Turing Fellow at the Alan Turing Institute.

-Dr Theo Tryfonas is an Associated Professor in the Department of Civil Engineering at the University of Bristol, with a background in systems engineering, software development and cyber security.
+Professor Theo Tryfonas is a Professor of Infrastructure Systems and Urban Innovation at the Department of Civil Engineering at the University of Bristol, with a background in systems engineering, software development and cyber security.
 His research extends to secure and resilient operation of the Internet of Things, energy-efficient wireless sensor networks, privacy and data protection in mobile computing and open data architectures for smart buildings and infrastructure.

 Prof. Liz Varga

 Professor Liz Varga is head of the Infrastructure Systems Institute at UCL.
 She is an international research leader on innovation, resilience, and sustainability of complex infrastructure.
 Her main research interests are agent-based modelling of infrastructure systems, infrastructure systems’ inter-dependencies and emergent risks, supply and demand reconciliation in infrastructure systems, future low carbon, liveable, sustainable cities and lifestyles, and complex projects and business model.